HoomanAshaari/expense-tracker/README.md

 - Users and security services are getting tested under integration-tests, you can add some unit-tests for user and security related services

+- Add authorization to the existing security mechanism (authentication has been already added)

 ## Licence

 This Work is licensed under [GNU General Public License Version 3](LICENSE).